vxnuaj/nue/README.md

-### A Deep Learning Package for Entry Level Tinkerers
+### A Deep Learning Framework for Entry Level Tinkerers

 A Python Package for Seamless Usage and Implementation of Deep Learning Models